carpentries-incubator/jekyll-pages-novice/_episodes/03-github-pages.md

     ~~~
     {: .language-yaml}

-2. To access parameter `team_members` values in `team.md` file in a loop to print all their names and roles, do the following:
+2. In file `team.md`, iterate over the values defined in parameter `site.team_members` in a loop to display all
+team members' names and roles:

     ~~~
     ## Project team members